 Stafford Junction’s core program is Brain Builders – an after school tutoring and mentoring program for elementary, middle and high school students with a character building component.
 Before settling in on their studies, the students are provided a meal and an opportunity to engage in physical activity.

 To continue support services during the summer months, Stafford Junction offers a day camp called Summer Junction to Brain Builder participants.
 We supplement Summer Junction with specialty camp offerings, including performing arts, musical instrument, baseball and soccer.

 In 2010 we added a Healthy Living Pays program that encourages participants to exercise regularly and to maintain a nutritious diet.
-This program is offered free of charge to all family members in the low-income neighborhoods served by Stafford Junction and includes a gym membership along with weekly transportation to the gym.
+This program is offered free of charge to all family members in the low-income neighborhoods served by Stafford Junction.
 Neighborhood walking clubs, health fairs, clinic enrollment assistance, trips to local farmers markets and nutrition workshops round out this program.